mobizt/FirebaseClient/resources/docs/firestore_database.md

 **Returns:**

-- Boolean value, indicates the success of the operation.
+- `String` - The response payload.

 17. ## 🔹 void list(AsyncClientClass &aClient, const Firestore::Parent &parent, AsyncResult &aResult)

+List all the databases in the project.

 The Firebase project Id should be only the name without the firebaseio.com.
 Leave the Firestore database Id to be empty for this case.